rht-labs/enablement-codereadyworkspaces/HELP.md

-# 🆘 CodeReady Workspaces for Enablment 🆘 HELP FOR THE NEEDY 🆘
+# 🆘 CodeReady Workspaces for Enablement 🆘 HELP FOR THE NEEDY 🆘

 Temporary help guide whilst we settle in CRW to enablement.